Lapsho/gallery/redmi.md

 1) importh the dandelion_gallery.sql from directory /var;

-2) inside the /content directory create the /content/media/image and a /content/media/thumbnails folders.
+2) create the next directories: /content/media/images
+and a /content/media/thumbnails folders.
 Also create error.log in directory /var;